saalaa/diamond/README.md

   `sqlite:///diamond.db`.
 - `SECRET_KEY`: Secret key for encrypting and signing things.
 Defaults to a random value.
 - `FRONTPAGE`: Name of your installation's home page.
-Defaults to `FrontPage`.
+Defaults to `front-page`.
 - `COLORSCHEME`: Name of the colorscheme.
 Defaults to `purple` (blue, green, pink and purple available).